0xSalman/react-github-battle/README.md

 ## React Github Battle ##

 A simple app that shows popular github repos in different languages.
+It also lets users battle out the stats of github users.
 The app is built using Typescript, React and Webpack.
 Hot module reloading is also enabled.